The head and shoulders pattern has a memorable name and a striking look.

 (Take a look at the triple top pattern.
 You’ll see this when the pattern head is so low that it’s close to the two shoulders.)

 Recognize that all chart patterns are a combination of swing pivots and trend lines.
-In the case of the head and shoulders, it’s the combination three swing highs, two swing lows, and a neckline.
+In the case of the head and shoulders, it’s the combination of three swing highs, two swing lows, and a neckline.

 Hence, as you gain experience, define your own rules for identifying swings and chart patterns like the head and shoulders.